breaclark/pure-css-animation-pieces/README.md

 # CSS Animation Elements

-#### An exercise in using css animations to create a carousel and hamburger menu
+#### An exercise in using css animations to create a carousel and hamburger menu.
+See it live at: https://breaclark.github.io/pure-css-animation-pieces/

 #### By **Brea Clark**